icgc-argo/platform-ui/client/e2e/readme.md

 At the time of writing Selenium IDE doesn't have export for scripts

-This recorder gets use half way there: https://github.com/vvscode/js--nightwatch-recorder
+This recorder allows basic recording: https://github.com/vvscode/js--nightwatch-recorder

 ## Guidelines